23 Must-Do Activities in NYC

 Governors Island, New York, is a 172-acre island in the heart of New York Harbor.
 It is a world unto itself, unique and full of promise.
 If you want to escape the daily city life without going too far, check out Governors Island, New York.
 With many exciting activities for the family, beautiful views, good food, a play area, a slide, and so much more, you can have a perfect weekend here.
 Enjoy a day of biking, birding, and picnicking.

 225 West St, New York, NY 10013

 Play mini-golf in Lower Manhattan’s Back Yard!
 Mini-Golf is just $10 for adults and $5 for children!
 Mini-Golf Parties are a great way to reserve space to play with your group.
 Pier 25 also offers a snack bar to grab a bite while you enjoy playing golf.
 Your kids will love Pier 25’s playground with swings, water features, and things to climb on.
 Check out their board games and enjoy family fun in one of Pier’s seating areas.
-Take in the cool breezes and the Hudson River views at the end of the Pier, which extends a thousand feet past the edge of the shore!
+Take in the cool breezes and the Hudson River views at the end of the Pier, extending a thousand feet past the shore’s edge!
 For more information, you can call (347) 756-5813.

 The Art Farm NYC

 In 2002, The Art Farm NYC was founded on the Upper East Side in Manhattan and was a nature-focused children’s educational center offering a break from city life with art, music, cooking-themed classes, playtime, drop-ins, and birthday parties, and camps that your whole family will love!
 Home to New York City’s only indoor petting zoo, The Art Farm is a unique space to meet and interact with animals from bearded dragons to chinchillas and chickens!
 So, are you playing with animals?
 Yup, it sounds like a winner on our list of Indoor.

 Empire State Building